Definition of large capacity energy storage

 - Large capacity vanadium energy storage battery

-- How to connect a large capacity energy storage lamp
+- Car large capacity energy storage battery

 - Special large capacity solid-state battery and energy storage